leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 Prerequisites
 =============

 Auraxium currently requires `Python`_ version 3.8 or higher.
 Versions prior to 3.6 are not supported due to type hinting constraints.
-Versions 3.6 and 3.7 can likely be supported if there is demand, get in touch via the `repository issues`_ if your use case requires compatibility with these particular versions.
+Support for Python versions 3.6 and 3.7 can be added if there is demand, get in touch via the `repository issues`_ if your use case requires compatibility with these particular versions.

 Using the latest version of Python is generally recommended.